A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: CONCLUSIONS

 \section{CONCLUSIONS}

-To conclude, this brief paper addresses an important implementation aspect of approximate explicit MPC design, namely the cost of training.
-Algorithm~\ref{alg:SensitivityTraining} exploits the parameteric sensitivities to cheaply generate several training samples using the solution of a single optimization problem.
-It was shown that by using the proposed approach, one can \begin{itemize} \item sample the state space relatively sparsely, hence reducing the number of optimization problems that needs to be solved offline, \item and augment the data set with additional samples using NLP sensitivity. \end{itemize} The proposed scheme can be used with any MPC formulation that can be cast as a nonlinear programming problem.
+To conclude, this technical note addresses an important implementation aspect of MPC policy approximation, namely the cost of training.
+Algorithm~\ref{alg:SensitivityTraining} exploits the parametric sensitivities to augment several training samples using the solution of a single optimization problem.
+It was shown that by using the proposed approach, one can \begin{itemize} \item sample the feasible state space sparsely, hence reducing the number of optimization problems that needs to be solved offline, \item and augment the data set with additional samples using a tangential predictor. \end{itemize} The error due to augmenting the data set with inexact samples was also quantified, and it was shown to depend quadratically on the max distance between the augmented sample and the original sample $ \|\Delta x_{i}\|^2 $.
+More broadly, the proposed data augmentation scheme can be used in any policy approximation where the training data comprises of optimal state-action pairs that is sampled from a policy given by a nonlinear programming problem.
+As such, this paper is a first step towards a data augmentation framework for approximate optimal control problems.